 Regionalisation

-As announced in MS710 the regional instances have been removed and regional views of the different features have been provided.
-During PY4 different views in the portal were created depending from the scope of the users registered into GOC DB and associated to their certificates.
-So a NGI representative will be able to see only own NGI into the different dashboards.
+As announced in MS710 regionalization is supported by providing central customized views for each Operations Centre of the Operations Portal facilities.
+During PY4 different views in the portal were created depending on the role of the users registered into GOC DB and associated to their certificates, so that access to information is restricted to the authorized operators only.

 GGUS